Segal operations in the algebraic $K$-theory of topological spaces: The symmetric bimonoidal category of retractive spaces over a connected simplicial abelian group

 The category $\cR(X)$ is the category of retractive simplicial sets $(Y, r, s)$ over the simplicial set $X$, where $r \colon Y \ra X$ is a retraction, $s \colon X \ra Y$ is a section for $r$ and morphisms $(Y_1, r_1, s_1) \ra (Y_2, r_2, s_2)$ respect all the data.
 A cofibration $\xy \UCMT \xymatrix@1{(Y_1, r_1, s_1) \ar@{ >->}[r] & (Y_2, r_2, s_2)} \endxy$ in $\cR_f(X)$ is a map such that $Y_1 \ra Y_2$ is injective.
 A weak equivalence is a map $(Y_1, r_1, s_1) \ra (Y_2, r_2, s_2)$ whose realization $\abs{Y_1} \ra \abs{Y_2}$ is a homotopy equivalence of spaces.
 For algebraic $K$-theory we use the full subcategory $\cR_f(X)$ of relatively finite retractive simplicial sets with cofibrations and weak equivalences. ``Relatively finite'' means that there are only finitely many non-degenerate simplices in $Y{-}X$.
 For background on the terminology, see \cite[Section 1.1]{Waldhausen85}.

 We aim to construct a total operation

 for $X$ a connected simplicial abelian group with multiplication $\mu \colon X{\times}X \ra X$ and to prove the operation has an $E_{\infty}$-structure.
 In order to achieve this, the elements from which the construction is developed must be of high quality.
-The necessary qualities are recorded in the first part of theorem \ref{symmetricbimonoid} the second part of the theorem records algebraic properties of the product operation $\sma$.
-We discuss first the definition of the product operation and then prove the second part of the proposition.
+The necessary qualities are recorded in the first part of theorem \ref{symmetricbimonoid}; the second part of the theorem records algebraic properties of the product operation $\sma$.
+We discuss first the definition of the product operation, prove the second part of the theorem, and finish this section with the proof of the first part of the theorem.

 Concerning the first part of the theorem, our constructions require a coherence result for diagrams involving sum and product operations, as provided by LaPlaza \cite[Proposition 10]{LaPlazaCoh1}.
 His coherence theorem takes as input the commutativity of 24 diagrams, reducible to a smaller, but still relatively large, subset \cite[pp.~40--41]{LaPlazaCoh1}.
 We will see that the coherence properties we need rest on the well-understood coherence properties of the one-point union and smash product of pointed sets.
 On the other hand, the second part of the theorem involves properties of the operations not reducible to dimension-wise considerations. \begin{theorem} Let $X$ be a connected simplicial abelian group. \begin{enumerate} \item The triple $\bigl( \cR(X) , \wdX, \sma \bigr)$, where $\wdX$ denotes the operation of union along the common subspace $X$ and $\sma$ denotes the pairing \eqref{abelianpairing}, is a symmetric bimonoidal category. \item The pairing $\sma$ restricts to $\cR_f(X)$, where it is biexact, meaning exact in each variable separately.
 Explicitly, the functors defined by $-\sma Y$ and $Y \sma -$ preserve cofibrations, pushouts along cofibrations, and weak equivalences. \end{enumerate} \end{theorem} Our product operation $\sma$ derives from an exterior smash product $\esm$ of retractive simplicial sets, following the exterior smash product of retractive spaces as described in \cite{MaySigurdssonPHT}.
 Since we are working with simplicial sets, our version of the exterior smash product has a description in terms of operations on discrete sets, applied dimensionwise.
 See the discussion at the start of the proof of part one of theorem \ref{symmetricbimonoid}. \begin{definition} Let $(Y_i, r_i, s_i)$ be objects of $\cR(X_i)$, for $i =1, 2$.
 The exterior smash product of $(Y_1, r_1, s_1)$ with $(Y_2, r_2, s_2)$ is in $\cR(X_1{\times}X_2)$, and the underlying space $Y_1 \esm Y_2$ completes the following square to a pushout.